Umuzi-org/tech-department/content/projects/tdd/string-calculator/_index.md

 ```
 add("-1,-2,3,4")
-// should return something along these lines:
+// should return the following:
     'ERROR: negatives not allowed -1,-2'
 ```